 When it comes to transitioning yourself out of your company, one way is to sell your business to employees.
-A method of doing this is by setting up an ESOP, or an Employee Stock Ownership Plan.
+A method of doing this is by setting up an Employee Stock Ownership Plan.
 Although the implementation can get complicated, ESOPs can offer sellers and employees many benefits over other stock buyouts.
-Let’s discuss the pros and cons of this particular way to sell your company.
+Let’s discuss the pros and cons of ESOPs as a way to sell your company.

 After I mentioned Employee Stock Ownership Plans in Article #29 of our Building a Sellable Business series, many people reached out to me and asked for more information about ESOPs.
 Candidly, this is not my strong suit, so I asked a friend of mine who specializes in stock buyouts to speak with me about the topic.
 Thus, I have the privilege and the honor to introduce you to Ben Wells.

 Attorney and fellow exit planner, Ben Wells, is helping me break down the details of the ESOP.
 Ben is an attorney (so don’t hold that against him 🙂 ).
 He practices law in the Cincinnati area, and he’s special because he’s also a fellow CEPA®.
 In fact, he and I attended the Certified Exit Planning Advisor class together in Chicago.
 From our interaction since then, I can tell you that Ben is the perfect example of a razor-sharp attorney I talk about in my article, What a ‘Sharp’ Attorney Brings to a Good Business Sales Contract.
 So without further ado, here is a pseudo transcription of our podcast interview, rearranged in an easier-to-read question and answer format.